Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 ## Hammerfist's Request (status: active)
 Hammerfist has asked you to keep the forest quiet by freeing the villagers from slavers to the north.

+## Warptoken Cache (status: rumoured)
+In the Amberwood Lizardman village, near the three-pointed mushroom.

+## Chriit's Master (status: rumoured)
+Chriit the cowardly rat is evidently controlled by a wizard.

-## Riddletech Spire (status: active)
+## The Slave Mines (status: active)
-While tracking the slavers we stumbled across a tower filled with riddles and mechanical contraptions.
-We survived the trial of strength on the second floor and collected its rewards.
+The dwarf and the tieflings hatched a plan to free the mines by sending the dwarf in as a slave and having them free the others while they work to assassinate the leader.

 # Failed